 Business Plan Cover Page

-- The word “CONFIDENTIAL” in all capital letters
+- A confidentiality statement.
+This can be as easy as the word “CONFIDENTIAL” in all capital letters

-- A copyright notice, similar to © 2009, Your Company Name
+- A copyright notice, similar to © 2023, Your Company Name, City, State

 - Contact Information: Your Name, phone number, email address and mailing address.
 Try to use a professional email address that reflects your new business, as in “firstname.lastname@example.org”